AmanNegi/FlutterUIKit/README.md

 * **Gesture Detector** : Gesture Detector has been used to detect horizontal drags to navigate across screens.

-* **Custom Painter & Clipper** : To acheive custom layout and shapes custom clippers and painters are used.
+* **Custom Painter & Clipper** : To achieve custom layout and shapes custom clippers and painters are used.
 You can find the painters used [here](https://github.com/AmanNegi/flutter_30_days/tree/main/lib/painters).

 * **Animations and Delayed Animation** : Complex and abstract animations are created using Intervals and AnimationController.
 Find the related code [here](https://github.com/AmanNegi/flutter_30_days/blob/main/lib/pages/welcome_page.dart).